 As for supplements, they can be beneficial if your dietary intake does not meet your nutritional needs.
 Proteins, amino acids, and creatine can supplement a regular diet, especially for those who train intensively.
 However, it's crucial to assess your actual need for supplements and not to rely on them as a primary source of nutrition.

-The food you consume before and after your workout significantly impacts your performance and recovery.
+In summary, the food you consume before and after your workout significantly impacts your performance and recovery.
 A balanced diet, coupled with proper timing of meals, can help you make the most out of your training sessions.
 Always remember that everyone's nutritional needs are unique, and what works for one person might not work for another.
 Therefore, it's essential to listen to your body and adjust your diet accordingly.